 Uttar Pradesh is one of the largest and most populous states in India.
-Uttar Pradesh has a vast network of roads and vehicles, making RTO one of the essential government bodies.
-The Uttar Pradesh RTO was established under the provision of Motor Vehicle Act 1988.
-The UP RTO has taken the role of issuance of driver’s license, registration certificate, collection of road tax, enforcing Motor Vehicle Acts, granting and renewing permits, and much more.
+Uttar Pradesh has a vast network of roads and vehicles, making the RTO one of the essential bodies of Uttar Pradesh government.
+The RTO Uttar Pradesh was established under the provisions of the Motor Vehicle Act 1988.
+The RTO UP has taken the role of issuing driver’s licences, registration certificates, collecting of road tax, enforcing the Motor Vehicle Acts, granting and renewing permits, and much more.
+The Transport Commissioner projected that by the end of fiscal year 2025–26, total on-road vehicles could cross 5.35 crore.
+UP also leads the country in the number of registered electric vehicles, with an estimated 4.14 lakh EVs—the highest among all states, surpassing even Delhi and Maharashtra.

 The UP RTO carries out their services digitally through the Transport Department Website.
-This article will cover functions of UP RTO, Fees and Taxes, Processes for registrations, transfers of the vehicle and much more.
+This article will cover functions of RTO UP, Fees and Taxes, Processes for registrations, transfers of the vehicle and much more.

 RTO Locations | RTO Code | RTO Locations | RTO Code | RTO Locations | RTO Code |